 Program probation will be used for violations that warrant probation beyond one course or one level.
 When a student is placed on program probation, the probation period is extended until all nursing courses are successfully completed.
 A copy of the probation forms will be placed in the student's file.

-All students who warrant program probation will be discussed with the Academic Unit Head/Chair
+All students on program probation will be discussed with the Undergraduate Coordinator.

-All breeches to the standards set forth in the RU Honor Pledge or patient safety violations will result in a minimum of program probation and could result in College of Nursing or University dismissal.
+All breeches to the standards set forth in the RU Honor Pledge or patient safety violations will result in a minimum of program probation and could result in School of Nursing or University dismissal.
 Students may be dismissed from the program because of a single violation/incident.
-Depending on the nature of the violation, students may be dismissed from the College of Nursing having without having been placed on probation.
+Students may be dismissed from the School of Nursing having not been placed on probation.